-The first time I tasted chicken adobo, the national dish of the Philippines, I was blown away.
-The salty sourness of the sauce, the fall apart tenderness of the chicken, it’s the kind of thing you want to eat often and quickly (sometimes finding yourself a little breathless and exhausted at the end of the meal).
-I knew this dish had to become part of the dinnertime cannon.
+The first time I tasted chicken adobo (adobong manok), the national dish of the Philippines, I was blown away.
+The salty-sourness of the sauce, made with soy sauce, vinegar, bay leaves, and peppercorns, and the fall-apart tenderness of the dark-meat chicken, just wow.
+It’s exactly the kind of food we food writers describe as addictive.
+I knew this unctuous braised chicken dish was destined to become part of our family’s dinnertime cannon.

 Chicken Adobo: Fall-apart tender chicken in a salty-sour sauce is one of the hallmark dishes of the Philippines, and for excellent reason.Tweet This